Best Kitchen Sink Cookies

 - Baking soda – the baking soda reacts with the acidity of the brown sugar to help provide just the right amount of rise when these cookies are baking.

 - Sweet and salty mix-ins – everything but the kitchen sink, right?
-To achieve this, we use milk chocolate chips, toffee bits (we use Heath brand), and crushed potato chips (Ruffles work best, in our experience) as mix-ins.
+We like to mix in milk chocolate chips, toffee bits, and crushed potato chips (thicker chips with ridges work best).

 How to Make The Best Kitchen Sink Cookies

-Make the brown butter by melting it a pot over medium heat, stirring constantly.
-Reduce the heat to medium-low when the butter starts to bubble, then cook for another 5 to 7 minutes until the butter is browned and smells nutty.
+STEP 2: Make the brown butter by melting it a pot over medium heat, stirring constantly.
+When the butter starts to bubble, then cook for another 5 to 10 minutes until it is amber or golden brown in color and smells nutty.

-Chill the butter slightly in the fridge or place the pot in a bowl of ice and stir the butter with a whisk to cool it slightly (this is our preferred method).
+Chill the butter slightly in the fridge, or place the pot inside an ice-filled bowl and stir or whisk the butter until it is thicker, cooler, and still soft.

-In a separate large mixing bowl, add the butter and both sugars and mix together with a whisk, spoon, or electric beater.
+STEP 4: Add the brown butter and both sugars to a separate large mixing bowl and mix together with a whisk, spoon, or electric beater.
 Mix in the eggs and the vanilla.

-For large cookies, which is how we like to make them, scoop about 3 tbsp of dough per cookie.
-This recipe should make about 16 large cookies.
+STEP 6: For large cookies, scoop about 2 to 3 tbsp of dough per cookie.
+This recipe should make about 16 to 20 large cookies.

 Spread out 4 to 6 cookie dough balls onto the prepared baking sheet.
-Press a couple more chocolate chips and crushed potato chips onto the tops of each dough ball so that they’ll bake into the tops.
+Press a couple more chocolate chips and crushed potato chips onto the tops of each dough ball.

-Bake the cookies for about 10 minutes or until the edges look golden brown and cookies look fudgy and slightly not set in the middle.
+STEP 7: Bake the cookies for about 10 minutes or until the edges look golden brown and cookies look slightly less done in the middle.
 They’ll continue to cook for a few minutes after they come out of the oven.
-If you want, you can bang the cookies on the counter once or twice to get them to deflate and wrinkle a bit, but in our experience, they do this naturally on their own when they start to cool.
+Cooking them a little less keeps them fudgy later.

 While the cookies are still warm, place an inverted glass or biscuit cutter over each one and move it in a circular motion to shape each cookie into a perfect circle.
 This will also help the cookies get some wrinkles and extra chewiness.

 Let the cookies rest for a few minutes, then move them to a rack to cool completely.
-For extra sweet and salty vibes, top with flaky sea salt (optional).
+For extra sweet and salty vibes, top with a sprinkle of flaky sea salt (we use Maldon salt for this).

 Important note: you’ll be tempted to eat these cookies warm, they actually taste better and more toffee-like after they’ve cooled.
 Trust us.